JuanRdBO/Telepy-Linkedin_TFG/README.md

   -n, --number     sets how many companies to be returned.
 Always 3rd
                    argument. (does not work with -c flag)
 ```
-To make things easiert, there is also a GUI to interact with the program, which is executed by simply running
+To make things easier, there is also a GUI to interact with the program, which is executed by simply running

 ```shell
 python gui.py